-Turn to a North Carolina Inheritance Lawyer to Stop Disinheritance
+Turn to an Inheritance Lawyer North Carolina to Stop Disinheritance

 The North Carolina Elective Share law protects spouses against disinheritance.
-As a top inheritance lawyer in North Carolina, attorney Lee Laskody helps his clients get their fair share of the property, including real estate, bank accounts, vehicles, retirement accounts, and life insurance benefits.
+As a top inheritance lawyer in NC, attorney Lee Laskody helps his clients get their fair share of the property, including real estate, bank accounts, vehicles, retirement accounts, and life insurance benefits.

-Finding out that a deceased loved one has left you out of their will can be devastating, but thankfully, you have options.
+Finding out that a deceased loved one has left you out of their will during their estate planning process can be devastating, but thankfully, you have options.
 Laskody Law Office, PC will fight to protect you against disinheritance and ensure you receive a share of an estate.

 In North Carolina, a state statute exists to protect the surviving spouse from being disinherited by the decedent (the person who died).
 The elective share law will give the surviving spouse a portion of the property that was owned or controlled by the decedent – for example, land, houses, vehicles, bank accounts, retirement accounts, and other types of assets.
 The surviving spouse may be entitled to as much as half of the assets, depending on the length of the marriage.

 The amount of the elective share is different and depends on the specific circumstances of your case.
 Although the formula for calculating the share is simplified, many things shouldn’t be overlooked, including continuing estate planning and marriages that lasted more than one of the benchmark years.

 Spouses can also waive the Elective Share rights.
 However, that has to be done before or during the marriage, and they have to consent to the waiver in writing.
 There are also partial waivers, so it’s best to discuss your options with a qualified lawyer.